Bird Cloud Island

 About the Artist:

-Koryn was born and raised in Phoenix.
+Koryn was born and raised in Phoenix, Arizona.
 She received a Bachelor of Fine Arts in Art Education with an emphasis on printmaking from Arizona State University.
-Currently she teaches visual arts at Metropolitan Arts Institute in Phoenix.
-Koryn and artist Roy Wasson Valle have a 2-year-old daughter and seek to create artwork that appeals to children and adults alike.
-In 2014, Koryn and Roy worked together to create the Camp Dreamtree exhibition at Scottsdale Public Art’s Gallery @ The Library.
+She will be starting as the middle school arts instructor at Pueblo del Sol this year.
+She lives and works with her husband Roy Wasson Valle and their daughter, Cora.
+In 2014, Koryn and Roy worked together to create Camp Dreamtree in the Gallery @ The Library.